Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Introduction

 The model is applied to Silicon Carbide (SiC) as a representative material.
-SiC is a highly versatile engineering material that possesses exceptional physical properties, such as high thermal conductivity, stiffness, and hardness along with low density.
+SiC is a highly versatile engineering material that possesses exceptional physical properties, such as high thermal conductivity, stiffness, and hardness along with low density that make it widely used for applications involving extreme conditions.
 It is shown that the proposed method can model SiC Hugoniot behavior in a computationally inexpensive manner using limited MD simulation data while also quantifying the uncertainty in the estimated state.